 Building on the success of the regional Foundation Apprenticeship programme, in 2020-21 SDS, GCRB and the Glasgow colleges will work jointly on two areas as opportunities for pilot activity which would extend the opportunity of Foundation Apprenticeship type learning to Senior Phase pupils who currently do not participate in standard delivery.
 These pilots will be provide new learning opportunities at SCQF level 4/5 for school pupils and at level 6 for college learners.
 These developments will deliver greater alignment of current skills training supply to employment needs, converting existing course delivery into more employment relevant and modern qualifications with an enhanced range of post-course progression opportunities.

-"The Glasgow College Region continues to work effectively to optimise use of the Scottish Government's Flexible Workforce Development Fund, helping current and new employer partners to upskill and develop their existing workforce.
-The colleges are delighted that the high-quality training they provide will ready employers for new technologies and skills which will contribute to inclusive and sustained growth in the local and Scottish economy."
+"The Glasgow College Region continues to work effectively to optimize use of the Scottish Government's Flexible Workforce Development Fund, helping current and new employer partners to upskill and develop their existing workforce.

+Scottish Government.